 How Food Service Managers Can Address Ethical Issues in the Industry

 Food service managers are responsible for overseeing the safety and delivery of food services in a variety of settings.
 They must adhere to ethical standards in order to ensure that customers receive safe and quality products.
 Unfortunately, the food service industry has encountered numerous ethical issues over the years.
 Many of these have been attributed to unsafe practices, fraudulent activities, and lack of accountability.
-In this blog post, we will explore how food service managers can address ethical issues in the industry.
+In this blog post, we will explore how food service managers can address ethical issues in the industry.1.
+Leadership:

 It is essential that food service managers lead by example to demonstrate that ethical conduct is expected and respected.
 Food service managers should set clear expectations and provide guidance to employees regarding appropriate behavior and practices.
 This includes outlining a code of ethics, developing policies and procedures, and instituting employee training.